-As a professional chamber and public institution encompassing all sectors of business other than agriculture and crafts (Chambre des Métiers), the Chamber of Commerce sees its rationale and role as guardian of the interests of its member companies.
-Since these may in some cases pursue divergent sectorial interests, the Chamber of Commerce, in a spirit of fairness to all its members, sees its primary mission in the articulation, representation and defence of the interests of all its members.
-Sectorial interests are only pursued if they do not conflict with the interests of the other member companies of the Chamber.
+As a professional chamber and public institution encompassing all sectors of business other than agriculture and crafts (Chambre des Métiers), the Chamber of Commerce sees its rationale and role as a guardian of the interests of its member companies.
+Since in some cases these may pursue divergent sectorial interests, the Chamber of Commerce, in a spirit of fairness to all its members, sees its primary mission as articulating, representing and defending the interests of all its members.
+Sectorial interests are only pursued if they do not conflict with the interests of the other Chamber member companies.

-Today, the Chamber of Commerce has some 90,000 affiliated members, accounting for 75% of total employment and representing 80% of GDP.
+Today, the Chamber of Commerce has approximately 90,000 affiliated members, accounting for 75% of total employment and representing 80% of GDP.

 Contributions from members constitute the principal financial resource of the Chamber of Commerce.
 Therefore, the Chamber enjoys financial autonomy.

-The 6 operational missions of the Chamber of Commerce are:
+The 6 operational missions by the Chamber of Commerce are:

-– Involvement in the legislative procedure by the preparation of opinions
+– Involvement in the legislative procedure through the preparation of opinions.

-– Providing services to business and the general public
+– Providing services to businesses and the general public.

-– Informing the public and stimulating debate as partner and independent ambassador of the market economy (think tank and proposals of policy)
+– Informing the public and stimulating debate as a partner and independent ambassador of the market economy (think tank and proposals of policy).

-– Department for Official Opinions and Legal Affairs
+– Department of Official Opinions and Legal Affairs.